Chouseishin Gransazer: Flame Tribe

 The Flame Tribe or Fire Tribe (炎のトライブ, Honō no Toraibu) are the first tribe to recognize the alien threat and the second to be fully assembled.
 From the very beginning, they were assisted by Professor Horiguchi, who helped them realize their duty as Gransazers.
-The Flame Tribe armoured suits are all bird-shaped with red-based colour and they pilot the Flame-Driver Grand Vehicles.
-This tribe is also the one and only tribe which two of their members (Tarious and Lion) can equip Garuda with a large version of their personal weapon by setting their Knuckle-Riser to "Sazer Gear Mode" rather than other tribes which only their leader (Remls, Tawlon and Gorbion) can use this mode on their ChouSeiShin.
+The Flame warriors are carrying bird-shaped armour with red-based colours and they pilot the Flame-Driver Grand Vehicles.
+This tribe is also the one and only tribe which has two members (Tarious and Lion) that can equip Garuda with a large version of their personal weapon by setting their Knuckle-Riser to "Sazer Gear Mode" rather than other tribes which only their leader (Remls, Tawlon and Gorbion) can use this mode on their ChouSeiShin.

 Sazer Tarious

 Tenma Kudou (弓道 天馬, Kudō Tenma), born on December 14, 1983, is a rash postman, usually going in head first.
-He stumbled into being a Sazer after he was harassed by Sazer-Velsou; his temper and the powers within him made him transform.
+Within his temper, Tenma transformed for the first time after being harassed by Sazer-Velsou.
 Immediately afterwards, he defeated Velsou.
 Often locking horns with Mika and the others, he doesn't quite like being made the leader, but he accepts the role.
 Tenma cares a lot about his comrades as well as about the world he lives.
 Despite frequently bickering with Mika, Tenma developed a serious crush on her as the show progresses.

-With his Knuckle Riser, Tenma transforms into Sazer Tarious (セイザータリアス, Seizā Tariasu), the Flame warrior under the sign of Sagittarius, his armour is shaped after a falcon in red colour.
-Sazer Tarious is the leader of Flame Tribe and also the leader of all 12 Gransazers.
+With his Knuckle Riser, Tenma transforms into Sazer Tarious (セイザータリアス, Seizā Tariasu), the Flame warrior under the sign of Sagittarius, his red armour is shaped after a falcon.
+Sazer Tarious is the leader of Flame Tribe and also the leader of all 12 Gransazers as well.

 Sazer-Tarious' main weapon is the Falcon Bow, a bow and arrow set situated on the left wrist (in place of the Knuckle Riser).
 It can fire Flame-powered shots and even a continuous stream of fiery arrows.
 Its finishing attack called "Burning Falcon", which involves the shooting of a giant fiery arrow from the Falcon Bow.
 His second attack is the "Cosmo Punch", in which Sazer-Tarious jumps up, then spins towards his adversary before striking with a flaming outstretched fist.